-(1) The answer is (A).
+(1) The answer is (D).
 Notice that the question asks how the graphs differ.
+This is super important to notice.
 They both show no relationship of any kind.
 The only difference is the amount of variation of the x and y variables (causing one to look more "horizontal" and the other to look more "vertical").